jorge-pais/jorge-pais.github.io/resume.md

 Experience using both LTSpice for design and simulation of analog circuits and the KiCad software suite for PCB design.

 ## Programming Languages and Technologies
-Proficient in C and Assembly.
-Also confortable using C++, C#, Java and Matlab/Octave.
+Proficient in C and ARM Assembly.
+Also confortable using C++, C# and Matlab/Octave.
 Familiar with the .NET framework and the Unity Game Engine.

 ## Computer Literacy
 Familiar with both Windows and GNU/Linux operating systems.